shortstheory/shortstheory.github.io/books.md

 ---
-title: Books I've Read
+title: Books I\'ve Read
 slug: books
 date_published: 2019-12-31T06:54:07.000Z
 date_updated: 2020-04-30T04:59:50.000Z
 layout: page
 ---

-This is a continuously updated list of books I've read since 2018.
+This is a continuously updated list of books I\'ve read since 2018.
 Books which have stood out to me are in bold:

 ### 2023